Skip to content

 According to My Place CT, ADUs in Connecticut are considered part of the same property as the main home, whether or not they are attached.
 An accessory apartment can’t be sold or purchased separately—like condominiums or dwellings on wheels might be—unless the plot itself is officially divided.

 Additionally, most municipalities in the state allow ADUs to be constructed easily if rent is not being paid.
-If the mother-in-law apartment is rented to a non-family member, however, you must abide by state landlord-tenant regulations.
+However, if the mother-in-law's apartment is rented to a non-family member, you must abide by state landlord-tenant regulations.
+You will also need to, regardless of who is living in your ADU, consult building codes for ADUs in Connecticut to ensure it is safe to inhabit.

 How Much Does an Accessory Apartment Cost?

 Although the concept is consistent, ADUs can be constructed in various formats.
 Some homeowners build a separate cottage or tiny house on a foundation in their yard.
 Others create an in-law unit as an apartment over their garage or by renovating a basement.
-You can also construct an accessory apartment as an addition to your existing home.
+You can also construct an accessory apartment to add to your existing home.
+All of which you now know.

-That’s why it’s difficult to say definitively how much it costs to build an in-law unit.
+That’s why it’s difficult to definitively say how much building an in-law unit costs.
 The answer varies depending on how and where you are constructing the apartment.
 For example, converting an existing shed or barn into a livable dwelling is typically less expensive than building an entirely new structure.

-Typically, you pay out of pocket or with a loan for construction of an accessory apartment.
-However, the Connecticut Home Finance Authority also offers the Apartment Conversion for the Elderly (ACE) Program that provides access to low-interest loans for older adults to renovate their home to include an accessory apartment, according to My Place CT.
+Typically, you pay out of pocket or with a loan to construct an accessory apartment.
+However, the Connecticut Home Finance Authority also offers the Apartment Conversion for the Elderly (ACE) Program, which provides access to low-interest loans for older adults to renovate their homes to include an accessory apartment, according to My Place CT.

 How to Start Building an Accessory Apartment

-In many ways, ADUs offer flexible housing for your family without you having to move as your needs and lifestyle changes.
+In many ways, ADUs offer flexible housing for your family without you having to move as your needs and lifestyle change.
 The question is, where do you start?
-Building an accessory apartment is a major construction project, even if you already have excess space you’re planning to convert.
+Building an accessory apartment is a major construction project, even if you already have excess space you plan to convert.
 You’re likely looking at extensive plumbing, mechanical, and electrical work to make the dwelling fully functional and up to code.

 The first step is reviewing various in-law apartment designs and deciding what is the best fit for your project.
 Designing the ideal ADU means factoring in who the primary—or at least first—users will be.
-For example, if you’re constructing a mother-in-law unit for an aging loved one, you probably don’t want to put in on the second story of your house, such as an apartment over the garage.
-A separate flat might be preferable.
+For example, if you’re constructing a mother-in-law unit for an aging loved one, you probably don’t want to put it on the second story of your house, such as an apartment over the garage.
+In these situations, a separate flat might be preferable.

 The format of your property also influences your ADU design.
 Depending on the available acres, the local setback requirements, and where your plumbing and electric lines are located, you may need to build your accessory dwelling attached to your house or by converting an existing space rather than as a separate structure.

-Once you’ve settled on a general idea for the new dwelling, get in touch with your local building and zoning department to familiarize yourself with any rules and regulations pertaining to ADUs.
+Once you’ve settled on a general idea for the new dwelling, contact your local building and zoning department to familiarize yourself with any rules and regulations about ADUs.
 You should also bring on a professional builder and architect to help you finalize your plans for the project.

-With their expertise and experience, they can help you see the bigger picture and how your original concept could positively and negatively affect your property in the long run.
-They may also have in-law apartment ideas they’ve gathered from completing similar projects in the past.
-Working alongside you, they can take your vision and goals and translate them into a feasible and cost-effective design plan.
+Their expertise and experience can help you see the bigger picture and how your original concept could positively and negatively affect your property in the long run.
+They may also have ideas for in-law apartments they’ve gathered from completing similar projects in the past.
+Working alongside you, they can translate your vision and goals into a feasible and cost-effective design plan.

-The next step is acquiring the necessary permits and meeting with your builder to confirm a construction timeline and the estimated cost of the project.
-They also will ensure the necessary architectural, plumbing, electrical, mechanical and structural elements are addressed in the plans before breaking ground on the construction of your new ADU.
-Construction time itself will vary based on the complexity of the project and the availability of your contractor.
+The next step is acquiring the necessary permits and meeting with your builder to confirm a construction timeline and the project's estimated cost.
+They will also ensure the necessary architectural, plumbing, electrical, mechanical, and structural elements are addressed in the plans before breaking ground on the construction of your new ADU.
+The construction time itself will vary based on the project's complexity and your contractor's availability, but most take a few months to a year to build.

 Should Your Build or Remodel?